The concept and the name of Isolating Gender Violence

 License

-Open Access Policy: this work is licensed under a Creative Commons CC BY License.
+This work is licensed under a Creative Commons Attribution 4.0 International License.

 All articles are published under Creative Commons copyright (CC BY).
 Authors hold the copyright and retain publishing rights without restrictions, but authors allow anyone to download, reuse, reprint, modify, distribute, and/or copy articles as the original source is cited.